TimEricSchwabe/GBJOv2/README.md

 2. **Results**: Where and how the raw results from the paper are saved
 3. **Cost Model Training**: A Graph Neural Network (CostGNN) that learns to predict query execution costs
 4. **Gradient-Based Optimization**:  Optimization procedures for finding optimal join orders
-5. **Cost and Runtime Comparison**: Comparing gradient-based optimization to discrete Search
+5. **Cost and Runtime Comparison**: Comparing gradient-based optimization to other baselines
 6. **Visualization**: Generation of final plots and error landscape visualizations